 The Algorithm Recipe

-There are many different aspects of the ordering process that the Algorithm takes into account to ensure a seamless ordering process.
+There are many different aspects of the ordering process.
+The algorithm takes these into account to ensure a seamless ordering process.
 This recipe includes:

 - A prep time for every individual item on the menu